PostHog/posthog.com/contents/blog/posthog-vs-pendo.md

 ## How is PostHog different?

 ### 1. PostHog is an all-in one platform
 PostHog brings all the tools engineers need to measure success, run experiments, and more, into one platform.
 It’s a complete, all-in-one product OS, with robust analytics, feature flagging, A/B testing, and session capturing features.
-Pendo, on the other hand, is a more limited, and requires you to adopt other platforms, such as HotJar or LaunchDarkly, to get comparable functionality to PostHog.
+Pendo, on the other hand, is a more limited, and requires you to adopt other platforms, such as Hotjar or LaunchDarkly, to get comparable functionality to PostHog.

 ### 2. PostHog is built for engineers
 We built PostHog to support technically-savvy product managers and engineers — especially [engineers with a product focus in their role](/blog/what-is-a-product-engineer).
-As such, PostHog includes many powerful features that aren’t commonly available in tools like Pendo, which are built for more general audiences.
+As such, PostHog includes many powerful features that aren’t available in tools like Pendo, which are built for more general audiences.

 ### 3. PostHog is open source
 Because we build for engineers first, we're also open source.
-You can check out [PostHog’s source code](https://github.com/PostHog), [build integrations](/docs/apps/build) or [other services](/blog/how-we-built-an-app-server) on top of the product, and even [give feedback or interact with the team via GitHub](https://github.com/PostHog).Transparency, including transparent pricing, is one of our core values.
+You can check out [PostHog’s source code](https://github.com/PostHog), [build integrations](/docs/apps/build) or [other services](/blog/how-we-built-an-app-server) on top of the product, and even [give feedback or interact with the team via GitHub](https://github.com/PostHog).
+Transparency, including transparent pricing, is one of our core values.

 <ArrayCTA />